 It’s often thought that’s Cinco de Mayo is Mexican Independence Day.
 It’s not.
 Mexican Independence Day is on Sept.
 16th.

-Mexico won a battle against France with 1 soldier for every 2 French soldiers, but it didn’t affect the outcome of the war.
+Mexico won a battle against France with 1 soldier for every 2 French soldiers, but it didn’t affect the war’s outcome.
 The French won the war.
-The French were in the Americas to aid the Confederates in the US Civil War in an attempt to destabilize the USA and get a bigger piece of the American pie.
+The French were in the Americas to aid the Confederates in the US Civil War to destabilize the USA and get a bigger piece of the American pie.

 Why the French and Mexicans were battling in Puebla on Cinco de Mayo:

 In 1862 Mexico was recovering from many wars: Mexican-American War 1846-48, Mexican Civil War 1858, & the 1860 Reform Wars.
-The string of wars mentioned above shattered the Mexican treasury and left it damn near bankrupt.
+Unfortunately, the string of wars mentioned above shattered the Mexican treasury and left it damn near bankrupt.

 On July 17, 1861, Mexican President Benito Juarez decreed that Mexico would not make any payments on its foreign debts for two full years.
 This failure to pay debts upset the French, Spanish, and Brits.
 Spain and England were able to work it out diplomatically, but not Napoleon III.
 He shipped an Army out there to conquer Mexico for the French.
 The French Landed in Veracruz and began their march to Mexico City.

 The well-equipt French army of 8,000 soldiers ran into heavy resistance at the city of Puebla, Mexico.
-4,000 Mexican soldiers were able to defeat 8,000 French soldiers at the battle of Puebla on May 5th, 1862.
+Nevertheless, 4,000 Mexican soldiers were able to defeat 8,000 French soldiers at the Battle of Puebla on May 5th, 1862.

 Significance of the Cinco de Mayo battle: